Spire (NYSE:SR) Updates FY 2022 Earnings Guidance

-Spire (NYSE:SR – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $3.75-$3.95 for the period, compared to the consensus earnings per share estimate of $3.90.
+Spire (NYSE:SR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided EPS guidance of $3.75-$3.95 for the period, compared to the consensus EPS estimate of $3.90.
 The company issued revenue guidance of -.

-A number of brokerages have issued reports on SR. Morgan Stanley cut their target price on Spire from $78.00 to $77.00 and set an equal weight rating on the stock in a research report on Tuesday, July 26th.
-Wells Fargo & Company boosted their price target on Spire from $77.00 to $78.00 and gave the company an equal weight rating in a report on Monday, August 8th.
-StockNews.com downgraded Spire from a hold rating to a sell rating in a report on Thursday.
-Finally, Mizuho boosted their price target on Spire from $74.00 to $77.00 and gave the company a neutral rating in a report on Wednesday, May 25th.
-Two research analysts have rated the stock with a sell rating and six have issued a hold rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of Hold and a consensus price target of $71.83.
+A number of research analysts recently weighed in on SR shares.
+Morgan Stanley reduced their target price on Spire from $78.00 to $77.00 and set an equal weight rating on the stock in a report on Tuesday, July 26th.
+Mizuho increased their target price on shares of Spire from $74.00 to $77.00 and gave the stock a neutral rating in a research report on Wednesday, May 25th.
+StockNews.com raised shares of Spire from a sell rating to a hold rating in a research report on Friday.
+Finally, Wells Fargo & Company increased their price objective on shares of Spire from $77.00 to $78.00 and gave the stock an equal weight rating in a research report on Monday, August 8th.
+One research analyst has rated the stock with a sell rating and seven have given a hold rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $71.83.

 Spire Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 4th.
-Investors of record on Monday, September 12th will be paid a dividend of $0.685 per share.
-The ex-dividend date is Friday, September 9th.
-This represents a $2.74 dividend on an annualized basis and a yield of 3.62%.
-Spire’s payout ratio is currently 69.90%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, October 4th.
+Investors of record on Monday, September 12th will be given a $0.685 dividend.
+This represents a $2.74 annualized dividend and a yield of 3.58%.
+The ex-dividend date of this dividend is Friday, September 9th.
+Spire’s dividend payout ratio is currently 69.90%.

 About Spire